 For destinations in the continental US, shipping is $10 maximum on orders less than $75, and FREE for orders over $75.
 Please refer to our Shipping Policy for full details.

 21. Do I have to pay taxes?

-Sales tax is added to orders shipping to California and Illinois, USA.
+State and local sales tax is added to orders shipping to California and Illinois, USA.

 22. There's an issue with my order.
 What do I do?

 Please refer to our Refund Policy for more details.